jmoiron/johnny-cache/docs/queryset_cache.rst

 TransactionMiddleware, you'll never populate the cache with the querysets used in those views.

-This problem is described in `django ticket #9964`_, but unfortunately fixing it isn't straightforward because the "correct" thing to do here is in dispute.
-Starting with version 0.2.1, Johnny includes a middleware called ``johnny.middleware.CommittingTransactionMiddleware``, which is the same as the built in version, but always commits transactions on success.
+This problem is described in `django ticket #9964`_, and has been fixed as of Django 1.3.
+If you are using a Django version earlier than 1.3 and need to use the TransactionMiddleware, Johnny includes a middleware called ``johnny.middleware.CommittingTransactionMiddleware``, which is the same as the built in version, but always commits transactions on success.
 Depending on your database, there are still ways to have SELECT statements modify data,